royderks/ai-web-workshop/README.md

     - To get your API Key, open the hamburger menu in the top-left and select "Access (IAM)".
 This will open the IBM Cloud Console, in the menu you have to select ["API Keys"](https://cloud.ibm.com/iam/apikeys) and create a new API Key.
     - Store both the project ID and API Key somewhere safe as you need it later.

+Alternatively, you can download [Ollama](https://ollama.com/download) and run a LLM locally on your machine.
+Depending on the specs of your machine it can be slow or too heavy to install.
+After downloading Ollama, make sure to use the CLI command (`ollama run llama3.1`) to download the model (+/- 5GB) to your machine

 ## Installation

 The application we'll be building today is using [Vite](https://vitejs.dev/), a build tool for modern JavaScript (and TypeScript) applications.